Gulfstream Aerospace

 User-intent interface design

-The most technically capable lighting system ever put in a business jet still needed an interface that anyone — a first-time Gulfstream passenger, a relaxed guest on a leisure trip — could operate with total confidence.
-Rather than surfacing color pickers, kelvin sliders, and brightness percentages, the design team reframed the question entirely: instead of asking users to configure a lighting system, ask them what they want to experience.
-The result was the Moods and Scenes interface — a mood-first control paradigm where the system does the technical heavy lifting invisibly.
+Rather than surfacing color pickers, kelvin sliders, and brightness percentages, the design team reframed the question: instead of asking users to configure a lighting system, ask them what they want to experience.
+The result was the Moods and Scenes interface.

 100%